Lemlist → Attio: outbound that actually shows up in the CRM

 What we learned the hard way

 • Never re-enroll someone who opted out, even in a different campaign.
-Suppression must be global.
+The suppression field must be checked globally, not per-campaign.
+One missed check and you're a GDPR incident.

 Case study